 On Nov.
 6, 2007, Jerry beamed as celebrities and colleagues applauded him in a Beverly Hills hotel.
 PEN, the international writers’ society, handed him a First Amendment Award for ethical journalism.
 It honors “those who have courageously, and often at great personal loss, defended freedom of expression.”

-Unfortunately, the late Joe Liebling was again proved right when he wrote, “Freedom of the press is guaranteed only to those who own one.”
+Unfortunately, the late Joe Liebling was again proved right when he wrote,

 Jerry is no longer in a position to defend anything but himself and staffers who quit or were fired after he was escorted out the front door of the News-Press in 2006.
 They were protesting what they saw as journalistic improprieties by the novice publisher, millionaire widow and aspiring socialite, Wendy P. McCaw.